DaffaOnielda/DaffaOnielda/README.md

 <!-- MINI ABOUT -->
 <div align="center">
-A courage business student with a keen interest in data, and is eager to explore, organize, and cultivate them into something insightful and useful for business, economics, and finance sectors :)
+A curious business student with a keen interest in data, always eager to explore, organize, and turn it into something insightful and useful for business, economics, and finance. :)

-🎓 IPMT-IBBA @ NTHU
+🎓 IPMT-IBBA @ National Tsing Hua University
 📊 data • economics • finance

 </div>